 Obtaining an internship is a competitive national process, involving an electronic matching system.
 Students need to prepare to look outside of large metropolitan areas to increase the likelihood of obtaining an internship.
 The Director of Training will provide guidance throughout this process.

-The scholarship component of the Program’s practitioner-scholar model is addressed by several components, including coursework, the optional thesis, the Comprehensive Examination, and the doctoral project.
+The scholarship component of the Program's practitioner-scholar model is addressed by several components, including coursework, the Comprehensive Examination, and the doctoral project.
 Students may further their scholarship skills by participating in faculty or independent research (which often involves posters, presentations, and publications).
-Students who have completed the requirements for the master’s degree are eligible to teach undergraduate courses in psychology once they have taken the Instructor Development Seminar (or if they are taking it concurrently with their first teaching experience).
+Students who have completed the requirements for the master's degree are eligible to teach undergraduate courses in psychology once they have taken the Instructor Development Seminar (or if they are taking it concurrently with their first teaching experience).
 Students are paid for their teaching and may have multiple opportunities for teaching.

 Students develop and enhance scholarly skills pertinent to the practice of clinical psychology by completing a doctoral project.
 In the doctoral project, students demonstrate their ability to assess and integrate the research literature on the management and conceptualization of clinical issues.
 There are five types of projects: a traditional empirical study, a case study, a review of the literature on a selected topic, applied program research such as grant proposals, and treatment and program evaluations.
 Psyc 530 Advanced Research Methods and Psyc 789 Doctoral Project Seminar help prepare students for the doctoral project.
 Students may begin informal work on their doctoral project at any time and are expected to begin such work by the start of their third year in the program, at the latest.
 At the end of the doctoral project seminar, students must have completed a formal doctoral project proposal and selected three faculty members who agree to constitute their doctoral project committee.